wlans/MMM-AccuWeatherForecastDeluxe/README.md

 ### Units & Labels

 While OpenWeather supports other units, thus far this module has focussed on imperial and metric.
-Be aware of the <code>unit</code> option above, which defaults to the units set for Magic Mirror.
+Be aware of the <code>unit</code> option above, which defaults to the units set for MagicMirror².

 If you want a space before or after the label, include it here.